Logo of European Union

 1. Open Loyalty

-Like no other solution, Open Loyalty is quick to implement and offers freedom of development and integration at the API level.
-In addition, Open Loyalty is available in SaaS and On-Premise/Private cloud models.
+Like no other solution, it's quick to implement and offers full freedom of development and integration at the API level.
+Companies can choose to deploy Open Loyalty as a cloud SaaS or on-premise, and even extend it thanks to its API-oriented core.

 Open Loyalty clients appreciate the platform and its capabilities, saying: